Arizona College Costs 2026

 Cost of Living Index

 The average college graduate in Arizona earns $50,100 in their first year after graduation, with a cost of living index of 103 (the national average is 100).
 Arizona's cost of living is near the national average, offering a balanced relationship between earnings and expenses.
-With a 53% graduation rate at public universities, students who choose Arizona schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.
+With a 53% public-university graduation benchmark, students who choose Arizona schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.

 Tips for Reducing College Costs in Arizona

-2. 2Apply for state financial aid early.
+- 2Apply for state financial aid early.
 Arizona state aid programs have limited funding.
-File your FAFSA as soon as it opens on October 1 to maximize your eligibility.
+File the FAFSA as soon as it is available for the award year and confirm state, institutional, and scholarship priority deadlines.

 Compare with Neighboring States